 Earlier this year, for example, the well-publicized California Consumer Privacy Act (CCPA) went into effect.
-Nevada and Maine have also passed privacy regulations, while Connecticut, Louisiana, Massachusetts, North Dakota and Texas have privacy task forces in place.
-Many other states are in the process of considering laws that protect consumer privacy.
+Nevada and Maine have also passed data security regulations and safeguards, while Connecticut, Louisiana, Massachusetts, North Dakota, and Texas have privacy task forces in place.
+Many other states are in the process of considering laws that protect data subject rights.

-Thinking Beyond Compliance
+Thinking Beyond GDPR Compliance

 - Masking: Replacing sensitive data with “decoy” data that looks authentic.
 For example, replacing a patient’s Social Security number (SSN) with a “fake” SSN in case data is exposed or stolen.
 Only authorized users have access to the real data.